US grocery market, mapped

 How concentrated is the US grocery market?

 More than pest control and less than the dollar-store sector.
-The 10 largest grocery operators by US supermarket count run roughly 24,000 stores out of 40,000, around 60 percent of the universe.
+The 10 largest grocery operators run roughly 24,000 stores, around 60 percent of the active supermarket universe.
 The remaining 40 percent is regional banners (Wegmans, Meijer, WinCo, Winn-Dixie, Giant Eagle), ethnic-specialty chains, and the long tail of franchised independents under IGA (around 1,100) and Piggly Wiggly (around 500).
 Those franchised independents operate as roughly 1,600 separate owner-operators even though they share two brand banners.

 Can I filter by state, banner, or store format?